Having trouble picking out the perfect interview outfit? Follow these tips.

 When interviewing for mid-to-senior level positions, you should research the culture of the company to determine the appropriate attire.
 If the interview is with a company you already work for or you can't find the cultural information, business formal is best.
 More than likely you are leveling up in your career, and you want to leave the best impression on the hiring manager; demonstrate that you are ready for the new responsibility.

 Business formal is always how you should dress for management and executive-level interviews.
 You'll be expected to dress as a manager would during your work hours, so you want to make the strongest impression you can.
 How you dress can convey a lot about your leadership and management mindset and can show hiring managers you are prepared for the added responsibility of the new job title.

 You should dress according to the position you are interviewing for during a Skype or video interview.
 Even dressing business casual for a phone interview will help put you in the right mindset and boost your confidence.

 In conclusion, always research the company culture, ask an insider, or visit the business to get a feel for how to dress for an interview beforehand.
 If none of the options are available, dress according to the above guidelines.
 You want to go into an interview feeling confident and as comfortable as possible while showing hiring managers you are a good fit for the company and the position.
 What you wear can say a lot about who you are as an employee, how seriously you take your job, and how professional you are.

 And, dressing to impress isn't as hard or stressful as it can seem.
 Buying a few coordinating pieces of clothing can have you prepared for many interviews to come.
 With these tips, you will dress appropriately and leave more time for what really matters — winning them over with your personality and outstanding achievements!

 You picked out an appropriate interview outfit, but are you truly ready for your next interview?
-Check with one of our TopInterview coaches today.
+Check with one of our TopInterview coaches and career experts today.